Cognitive Problem Symptoms, Causes and Effects

 Some cognitive disorders develop in stages and symptoms increase in severity the further the disease progresses.
 Alzheimer’s disease, for example, begins with the patient showing very minor signs of forgetfulness.
 Sufferers may forget names they know well, or they may have trouble remembering what they did recently.
 The initial symptoms of early-onset Alzheimer’s disease are often indistinguishable from normal memory errors.
 However, as the disease progresses, the affected person’s memory becomes persistently impaired.
 They may have rare moments of clarity, but life is generally lived in a state of confusion.

-If you or a loved one is experiencing any of these symptoms, call our toll-free hotline today at 1-888-997-3147.
+If you or a loved one is experiencing any of these symptoms, call our toll-free hotline today at 1-888-997-3147(Who Answers?).
 We are available 24/7 to take your call and to help you find the information you need.

 Emotional Symptoms of Cognitive Problems